$1 Trial Mindfulness Session

-To give you the opportunity to find out more about how mindfulness at work can help you manage stress, we are offering a $1 trial session on workplace mindfulness (Melbourne based) for you and your team.
+To give you the opportunity to find out more about how mindfulness at work can help with work stress, we are offering a $1 trial session for your workplace, school or kindergarten team (Melbourne based).
 And you only pay the remaining $148 if you are thrilled with it.
 So that way, there’s nothing to lose!
 There is more and more coming to light as to why there is a link between employee mindfulness and productivity.
 We will walk you through how and why learning to be more mindful and meditation is so effective at helping people manage stress and therefore improve performance, in an easy going and fun session for you and your team.

 Thriving in life comes naturally when we manage stress and learn skills to be at our best.

 “Thank you so much for the amazing mindfulnes